TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/30 - Amos/Amos 3/Amos 3.6.md

 ---

-Shall the trumpet be blown in a city, and the people not be afraid? shall evil befall a city, and Jehovah hath not done it?
+Does the trumpet alarm sound in a city, without the people being afraid?
+Does evil happen to a city, and Yahweh hasn't done it?